NWChemEx/.github/docs/source/community/pull_requests.rst

    - If it's too hard to make a PR people won't do it.
    - Setting the bar too high discourages new contributors.

 #.
-Should be possible to open the PR early
+It should be possible to open the PR early.

    - Channel for discussion between reviewers and the PR author.
    - Gets work on radar of reviewers and other developers.
    - Time to hash out what is and is not in scope before time is wasted

 #.
-PR lifetimes should be short.
+The PR's lifetime should be short.

    - The code base moves fast, PRs get stale quickly.
    - Shoot for merging in less than two weeks.